zsiki/GeoEasy/doc/step_by_step.rst

 -----------------------

-Let's calculate preliminary coordinates for those points which have no coordinates sofar.
+Let's calculate preliminary coordinates for those points which have no coordinates so far.
 Select **Calculate/Preliminary coordinates** from the menu of any window.
 You'll get a message, that there are no elevations for some points.
 Several points will be added to the graphic window and the coordinate list.
 They have red point IDs to mark  preliminary coordinates.
 Preliminary orientations and elevations are also calculated.

-Press F5 button to turn off detail points, having a less crouded view in the graphic window (or **Commands/Detail points** from the menu of the graphic window).
+Press F5 button to turn off detail points, having a less crowded view in the graphic window (or **Commands/Detail points** from the menu of the graphic window).